spinnylights/vulkan-notes/vulkan_notes.md

 execution dependency encountered in Vulkan.

 Some operations read from or write to locations in memory.
-Execution dependencies that are not memory dependencies cannot guarantee that data which has been written by an operation will be ready for reading by a later operation, or that one set of data will be written to a location before another set of data is written there.
 Memory dependencies between two operations guarantee that the first operation will finish writing before the location it's writing to is made _available_ to later operations, and that the data is made _visible_ to the second operation before it begins.
 An available value stays available until its location is written to again or freed; if an available value becomes visible to a type of memory access, it can then be read from or written to by memory accesses of that type as long as it stays available.

 To be more precise, a synchronization command that involves a memory dependency has _access scopes_.
 These are derived from its